csutedja/Dell-T3610-OpenCore-Build/README.md

 # Dell Precision T3610 OpenCore Build
-In-depth guide on how to get macOS versions 10.15/11 running on a Dell Precision T3610 workstation.
+In-depth guide on how to get macOS versions 10.15/11 running on a Dell Precision T3610 workstation. _(Last updated 11/06/2023)_

 ### Important information